 We prefer you to be free to invest in literacy and numeracy assessment tools that suit your students, your context and your business process.
 For example:

-- tools that are contextualised for your industry - Commonwealth Government-approved tools for training providers that administer VET Student Loans.
+- tools that are contextualised for your industry - Commonwealth Government-approved tools if you administer VET Student Loans.

 Methods you could use

 There is a range of methods for considering literacy and numeracy skills including: